 When she died—it took ages—Cathy was scrubbed clean, made decent, respectable.
 She was a one off now, a character, so upbeat, so glam!
 Blow jobs in nightclub toilets chastened to kisses behind the bike shed.
 She loved life, didn’t she, playful, a right giggle.
 She never married?
 No kids?
 A shame, they said, she’d have made a great mum.

 Someone found her notebooks—underneath her mattress—and read them.
 We all did.
 She’d drawn diagrams ‘for the next generation‘ and listed her lovers, what they did to her and how often, in round regular writing.
 What they gave her, the good gifts and the bad.
 Relayed it in so much detail you smelled the sweat, felt the heat, the chill of wedding rings against your bare back, your body went through everything, each kiss and lick and bite and thrust.
 Cathy lived on through her pen.
 There’s a beauty about that, we nodded.
 Just goes to show.
 We swooned to her poetic prose, the dark romance, the witty word play.
 In the final paragraph, she detailed how to avoid carpet burn, and methods she’d used to treat it.
 THE END was underscored, twice.
 I heard her laughing as I read.

-Cath Bore is a writer of fiction and fact based on Merseyside.
+Cath Bore (now writing as Cath Holland) is a writer of fiction and fact based on Merseyside.
 She is published in Mslexia, Know Your Place – Essays on the Working Class (Dead Ink Books), Story Cities (Arachne Press), NFFD anthologies, Fictive Dream, Spontaneity and lots more beautiful places in print and online.
 Twitter: @cathholland01